clokep/clokep.github.io/content/status-update-january-18-2011.rst

 Status Update - January 18, 2011
 ################################
-:date: 2011-01-19 04:20
+:date: 2011-01-19 03:17
-:author: noreply@blogger.com (Patrick Cloke)
+:author: Patrick Cloke
 :tags: Instantbird, IRC, Mozilla, programming
 :slug: status-update-january-18-2011

-| I haven't had an update in a few weeks (since early December)
-actually, so I thought I would post a bit about what I've worked on.
+I haven't had an update in a few weeks (since early December) actually, so I thought I would post a bit about what I've worked on.
 I've fixed a bunch of bugs in the backend of Instantbird that allow work on JavaScript IRC protocol to continue: